 Using a cleaning solvent, such as paint thinner or mineral spirits, is recommended for cleanup.
 The use of paint thinners or mineral spirits may violate VOC compliancy in your area.
 Check with your local government agencies to ensure proper compliancy.

-CONDITIONING Some woods like pine, fir, maple and poplar absorb stain unevenly creating a blotchy appearance.
-Old Masters® Wood Conditioner is a clear wood sealer which enables uniform stain application under oil or water based stains.
-Stain must be applied over Wood Conditioner within 2 hours.
+Some woods, such as pine, fir, maple, and poplar absorb stain unevenly creating a blotchy appearance.
+Old Masters Wood Conditioner is a clear wood sealer which enables uniform stain application under oil- or water-based stains.
+Stain must be applied over Wood Conditioner within 8 hours.
 Ideal for use on soft woods which are being stained with or adjacent to hardwoods.